We asked our team to rank the top 5 contributions Canada has made to the tech or medical community.

 As Canadians, it is a point of pride that this significant contribution was made by the Canadian, Fredrick Banting.

 Contributed by Vikram Singh, Principal Architect

 “…to have first, a primary standard time …that is to be used for non-local purposes; second, to have twenty-four secondary standard times to govern local reckoning”

 Sir Fleming challenged the status quo with his new solution, advancing timekeeping to suit new advancements in global steam travel and electronic telegraph communication while incorporating the existing requirement for local time.

 “The application of science to …locomotion and… transmission of thought and speech have …contracted space and annihilated distance.
-The whole world is drawn into immediate neighbourhood and near relationship …utterly unknown… a few generations back. … the true remedy lies in changing…, whatever shock it may give to old customs”
+The whole world is drawn into an immediate neighbourhood and near relationship …utterly unknown… a few generations back… the true remedy lies in changing… whatever shock it may give to old customs” – Fleming

 Contributed by Carolin Path, Project Manager

 In the past 150 years, Canada has made a major contribution to the worlds of medicine, science, and technology.
 But, there’s always more work to be done!
 Happy birthday, Canada – 150 years old looks good on you!